We'll show that and are elements of , this can be seen as since , then and also since , then so

-Since we know that a basis for
+Therefore we know that is a topology.

 - hits the left wall of , then the intersection is a half open interval